tarantool/doc/doc/reference/interactive_console.rst

 Interactive console
 --------------------------------------------------------------------------------

-The "interactive console" is Tarantool's basic "command-line interface" for entering requests and seeing results.
+The interactive console is Tarantool's basic command-line interface for entering requests and seeing results.
 It is what users see when they start the server without an :ref:`instance file <admin-instance_file>`, or start :ref:`tarantoolctl <tarantoolctl>` with ``enter``.
-It is often called the Lua console to distinguish it from the administrative console, but in fact it can handle both Lua and SQL input.
+The interactive console is often called the Lua console to distinguish it from the administrative console, but in fact it can handle both Lua and SQL input.

-The majority of examples in this manual show what users see with the interactive console, including the prompt (which can be "tarantool> "), the instruction (which can be a Lua request or an SQL statement), and the response (which can be a display in either YAML format or Lua format).
+The majority of examples in this manual show what users see with the interactive console, including the prompt (which can be ``tarantool>``), the instruction (which can be a Lua request or an SQL statement), and the response (which can be a display in either YAML format or Lua format).